retifrav/scraps/Git/index.md

 $ git checkout COMMIT-HASH
 ```

-When it fails, fuck everything and just switch to the bloody commit:
+When it fails, you can fuck everything and just switch to the bloody commit no matter what:

 ```
 $ git reset --hard COMMIT-HASH